fxhash/fxhash-website/src/doc/artist/project-settings.md

   - **infinite**: viewers can explore any amount of variations and so randomly
   - **limited set of hashes**: define a list of hashes the viewers will cycle through when clicking on the button

 These settings should give enough control to define a strategy during the lifetime of your token.
-You can for instance disabled infinite exploration after token is minted, so that the front end only display a finite number of states through the minted collection of the token.
+You can for instance disable infinite exploration after token is minted, so that the front end only displays a finite number of states through the minted collection of the token.
 You decide.

 ::infobox[Please note that the variation settings have no effect on the iterations which will be generated from your project.]